danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 Once again we connect to `RabbitMQ` using `pika` and declare the exchange again.

-Declaring an exchange (or queue) multiple times has no adverse effects, If the exchange didn't exist beforehand `RabbitMQ` creates it if it does it simply does nothing.
+Declaring an exchange (or queue) multiple times has no adverse effects, If the exchange didn't exist beforehand `RabbitMQ` creates it else it does nothing.

-The most important line in this file now is:
+Let's take a closer look at this line:

 `channel.queue_bind(exchange='fe662fd9de834fc', queue=queue_name)`